-[Section 42H inserted by No. 14 of 2012 s.
+[Section 42H inserted: No. 14 of 2012 s.
 7.]

 42I.
-Records
+Records of Bankwest business

 The Bankwest owner must ensure that sufficient records of the Bankwest business are kept in Western Australia to enable the Bankwest owner to comply with any notice given to it under section 42O(2).

-[Section 42I inserted by No. 14 of 2012 s.
+[Section 42I inserted: No. 14 of 2012 s.
 7.]

 Division 3 — Obligations relating to 5 year period after transfer day

-[Heading inserted by No. 14 of 2012 s.
+[Heading inserted: No. 14 of 2012 s.
 7.]

 42J.
-Minimum points of presence
+Minimum points of presence required

 (1) The Bankwest owner must ensure that, at all times during the relevant period, the number of points of presence in Western Australia is equal to or greater than the points of presence threshold except to the extent that the Minister approves in writing.